openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Install the Remote Proctoring Software
 ==========================================

 Follow the provided link to download and install the appropriate version of the online proctoring software.
+For example, if you are running a Mac operating system, you would see the page shown.

 .. image:: /Images/Proctoring_SS_Download.png
  :width: 400
  :alt: The page on which you choose to take an exam with proctoring or without.

-.. note:: Even if you have previously installed this software, for example if you installed it for a practice proctored exam, you should install it again, to make sure you have the most up to date version.
+.. note:: Even if you have previously installed this software, for example if you installed it for a practice proctored exam, you must install it again, to make sure you have the most up to date version.

 .. _Enter Unique Exam Code: